firebase/superstatic/README.md

   * `protect` - Adds HTTP basic auth.
 Example:  `username:password`
   * `env`- A file path your application's environment variables file or an object containing values that are made available at the urls `/__/env.json` and `/__/env.js`.
 See the documentation detail on [environment variables](http://docs.firebase.com/guides/environment-variables).
   * `cwd` - The current working directory to set as the root.
 Your application's `public` configuration option will be used relative to this.
+  * `compression` - An option which controls compression via [shrink-ray](https://www.npmjs.com/package/shrink-ray) or [compression](https://www.npmjs.com/package/compression), based on the environment.
+Any truthy value will enable compression.
+Objects will be passed through as configuration options to the compression library (the keys accepted by `shrink-ray` are a superset of the keys accepted by `compression`).

 ### Server